Producers – San Fu Maltha & Brian Yuzna. Production Company – Komodo Films.

+Producers – San Fu Maltha & Brian Yuzna.
+Production Company – Komodo Films.

 Peeper has a certain succinctness, all based around an ironic reversal twist and a gory punchline.
 But again the piece feels abrupt and unsatisfying.

-The List is another slight piece simply about a woman employing a sorcerer to enact voodoo revenge against the guy who broke up with her, before a twist reversal in the ending that felt like it needed to be built up to more than it is.
+The List is another slight piece about a woman employing a sorcerer to enact voodoo revenge against the guy who broke up with her, before a twist reversal in the ending that felt like it needed to be built up to more than it is.
 The episode does have a screenplay from American director Brian Yuzna, better known for films like Society (1989), Bride of Re-Animator (1990) and Return of the Living Dead III (1993), who also produces the anthology.

 The Rescue is a standard zombie film, albeit with an introduction that suggests the causes are more supernatural than usual.
-Once into the piece, it is directed with a furious gore-drenched energy but again ends with a frustrating abruptness.
+Once we get into the piece, it is directed with a furious gore-drenched energy but again ends with a frustrating abruptness.

 The standout episode of the show is Dara from The Mo Brothers, the unrelated Timo Tjahjanto and Kimo Stamboel.
 The Mo Brothers used this as a dry run for their later film Macabre (2009).
 This was a hit and The Mo Brothers went on to make Killers (2014) about a friendship between two serial killers and the action film Headshot (2016).
-On his own, Timo Tjahjanto has contributed episodes to two other horror anthologies – the completely wild L is for Libido segment of The ABCs of Death and the Safe Haven episode of V/H/S/2 (2013), the Sarah episode of Portals (2019) and The Subject segment of V/H/S/94 (2021), followed by the full-length horror film May the Devil Take You (2018) and its sequel May the Devil Take You: Chapter Two (2020) and the action film The Night Comes for Us (2018) and The Big Four (2022).
+On his own, Timo Tjahjanto has contributed episodes to other horror anthologies – the completely wild L is for Libido segment of The ABCs of Death, the Safe Haven episode of V/H/S/2 (2013), the Sarah episode of Portals (2019) and The Subject segment of V/H/S/94 (2021), followed by the full-length horror film May the Devil Take You (2018) and its sequel May the Devil Take You: Chapter Two (2020) and the action film The Night Comes for Us (2018) and The Big Four (2022).
 Kimo Stamboel later solo directed the horror films DreadOut (2019) and The Queen of Black Magic (2019).
 Dara had actually screened as a completed film in 2007 prior to being compiled in Takut.